How to hold local government officials to account

 Contact your municipal manager

 If your municipality is regularly failing to provide basic services, you should contact your Municipal Manager to demand answers.
 The Municipal Manager is responsible for making sure that municipal services (like water, electricity, sanitation, etc.) are delivered efficiently.
 They also manage all municipal staff.
-Municipal Managers are often better paid (with taxpayers' money) than mayors are.
 You can find the contact details for most municipal managers here.

-If you cannot get your municipality to take action on service delivery, you should escalate your concerns to your provincial government.
-One avenue is your provincial office of Cooperative Governance and Traditional Affairs (CoGTA).
+If you cannot get your municipality to take action on service delivery, you should escalate your concerns with your provincial or national government.
+One avenue is your provincial or national office of Cooperative Governance and Traditional Affairs (CoGTA).
 This is the government department tasked with supporting and overseeing the functioning of municipalities.

 Although provincial governments can be just as dysfunctional and unresponsive as local authorities, in some cases, provincial departments have the power to impose a recovery plan to mobilise resources and set out timelines for municipalities to take action.

 If you live in Cape Town or Johannesburg, your municipality has a city ombudsman office.
-These are impartial and independent institutions designed to mediate between the residents and the administration of the municipality.
-The ombuds office is typically an institution of last resort, once you have tried to resolve an issue with your municipality through multiple other channels.
+These are independent institutions designed to mediate between the residents and the administration of the municipality.
+You can use them for free.
+The ombuds office is typically an institution of last resort, once you have tried to resolve an issue with your municipality for many months through multiple other channels.
 If you haven’t had luck elsewhere, reporting to the ombudsman can be an effective way to get your municipality to take action.

 Organise your community

 While you escalate your concerns about municipal service delivery, organising your community to place greater pressure on government departments is essential.
-You can find resources and advice on organising your community here.
+Depending on the case, you can also approach the courts, public protector and human rights commission.
+You can find resources and advice on organising your community here

 Photo credits: NJR ZA, Wikimedia Commons